nullcoalescence/fard-game/README.md

 # fard-game
-my attempt at a shitty card game. maybe it will run in the console in a nice terminal ui. maybe it will run on the server. maybe it will go nowhere.
+my attempt at a shitty card game. maybe it will run in the console in a nice terminal ui. maybe it will run on the server as an api. or perhaps a nice server-side rendered razor/htmx app. maybe it will go nowhere.